 - 28.5 Legitimate Uses of Sick Leave.
 Sick leave is the authorized absence of a Bargaining Unit Faculty Member with pay because of personal illness, pregnancy, injury, exposure to contagious disease which could be communicated to other employees or students; because of illness or injury of a member of the employee's immediate family that requires the attendance of the employee; because of a death in the employee's immediate family; or because of medical, psychological, dental or optical examination of the employee or a member of the employee's immediate family that requires the attendance of the employee.
-Paid sick leave usage for the death of a member of the employee's immediate family is limited to five working days. - 28.5.1 For purposes of authorizing sick leave, the University normally defines a Bargaining Unit Faculty Member's immediate family to include spouse, child, grandparent, father, father-in-law, mother, mother-in-law, sister, sister-in-law, brother, brother-in-law, grandchild, legal ward, legal guardian or person who stands in place of the parent, and domestic partner registered through the Wright State University Department of Human Resources. - 28.6 Sick Leave Authorization and Use.
+Paid sick leave usage for the death of a member of the employee's immediate family is limited to five working days. - 28.5.1 For purposes of authorizing sick leave, the University normally defines a Bargaining Unit Faculty Member's immediate family to include spouse, child, grandparent, father, father-in-law, mother, mother-in-law, sister, sister-in-law, brother, brother-in-law, grandchild, legal ward, and legal guardian or person who stands in place of the parent. - 28.6 Sick Leave Authorization and Use.
 Sick leave may be used during any period of time in which the Bargaining Unit Faculty Member is under contract to perform services for the University.
 During the summer a Bargaining Unit Faculty Member is required to use sick leave only during the terms when he or she is accruing sick leave pursuant to Section 28.4.
-Bargaining Unit Faculty Members shall report all uses of sick leave and shall supply to Human Resources any reasonable documentation which may be required by the University, including verification from a physician(s).
-The University has the right to require a second opinion to confirm a diagnosis and the need for sick leave.
+Bargaining Unit Faculty Members shall report all uses of sick leave and shall supply to Human Resources any reasonable documentation which may be required by the University, including verification from a licensed healthcare provider.
+The University has the right to require a second opinion to confirm the need for sick leave.
 If the University requires a second opinion, it will be at the expense of the University.
 While the Member's department chair and dean must be notified of the Member's sick leave, such notification need not reveal the specific nature of the illness.
-When using sick leave days, the Member shall promptly notify his or her Department Chair and, whenever possible, advise of the estimated duration of absence. - 28.7 Use of sick leave.
+When using sick leave days, the Member shall promptly notify his or her Department Chair and, whenever possible, advise of the estimated duration of absence.
+Bargaining Unit Faculty Members must record all sick leave hours used in a given month through completed Leave Reports in Wings Express. - 28.7 Use of sick leave.
 Bargaining Unit Faculty Members and their Department Chairs and Deans will cooperate, as much as possible, to minimize disruptions of classes due to a Member's need for sick leave. - 28.7.1 When a Member has reason to believe that she or he will need to miss classes due to illness, the Member will promptly notify his or her Department Chair. - 28.7.2 When a Member must miss a class because of illness, he or she will make a good faith effort to (a) arrange for a colleague to teach the class or (b) provide an alternative learning experience for the students.
+As soon as possible, the Member will submit to the Chair a brief written description of arrangements made for all missed classes.